 In general, the College can share directory information with public health agencies when it is required, but sharing PII will require an evaluation of the need.
 FERPA only permits nonconsensual disclosures of PII from education records under the health or safety emergency exception to "appropriate parties" (such as public health officials) whose knowledge of the information is necessary to protect the health or safety of students or other individuals.
 Faculty or staff with questions about managing COVID-19 concerns are encouraged to review the campus COVID-19 guidance.

-Student Registration and Record Services participates in new faculty orientation and provides annual retreats for academic staff.
+The Registrar's Office participates in new faculty orientation and provides annual retreats for academic staff.
 In addition to FERPA guidance provided annually in these sessions, our staff maintains FERPA training courses that can be provided for faculty and staff meetings, retreats and training sessions.
 You may sign up for FERPA sessions using the links below:

 Faculty, staff, and community members may access the online Department of Education FERPA 101 Electronic Course by clicking below.
 The online training course was developed by the Department of Education as an introduction to FERPA and requirements relating to the privacy and security of Personally Identifiable Information (PII).
 The course addresses FERPA basics, explores requirements for the protection of student records for Colleges, Universities and other postsecondary institutions, addresses who may and may not access student records, when those records may be shared, and discusses several of the applicable exceptions to the FERPA requirement for consent.
 The training takes roughly 30 minutes to complete.